Meet Us

 Becca Brackett and Fred Olson

 Becca Brackett (president) and husband Fred Olson have been encouraging community for the forty years in North Minneapolis where they bought their home through an urban homesteader program in 1977.
 Fred did most of the rehab but drew the line at painting which became Becca's domain.
 Fred has been interested in cohousing for over twenty years and founded and has run a cohousing discussion list ever since.
 Becca retired from family medicine practice at HealthPartners after 37 years and now has more free time to make quilts, participating in Minnesota Quilters.
 She also relaxes by growing domestic and native prairie plants at a nearby school and studying Central American archaeology.
-She was also involved in the North Minneapolis Lincoln School Playground Re-imagining Project, With their son out of a house that is always in need of repair, Becca and Fred hope to downsize into a cohousing unit.
+With their son out of our house that is always in need of repair, Becca and Fred hope to downsize into a cohousing unit.

 Becca Brackett (president) and husband Fred Olson have been encouraging community for the forty years in North Minneapolis where they bought their home through an urban homesteader program in 1977.
 Fred did most of the rehab but drew the line at painting which became Becca's domain.
 Fred has been interested in cohousing for over twenty years and founded and has run a cohousing discussion list ever since.
 Becca retired from family medicine practice at HealthPartners after 37 years and now has more free time to make quilts, participating in Minnesota Quilters.
 She also relaxes by growing domestic and native prairie plants at a nearby school and studying Central American archaeology.
-She was also involved in the North Minneapolis Lincoln School Playground Re-imagining Project, With their son out of a house that is always in need of repair, Becca and Fred hope to downsize into a cohousing unit.
+With their son out of our house that is always in need of repair, Becca and Fred hope to downsize into a cohousing unit.

 Kath Johnson